asaddun/adyawinsa/arduino/mesin/README.md

 ## Release Change Log

+### 4.0.5 Fix
+- Fix failed/miss catch Cycletime if Wemos turned off, store the time each Inject to be calculated when Wemos is from booting.

 ### 4.0.4 Update
 - Add ability to do self-update, checking to server version then updating when there is an update.